RayVentura/ShortGPT/installation-notes.md

 ```

 ### 3. Install ffmpeg version: 4.2.3
-ShortGPT will accept this version of ffmpeg:
+ShortGPT will accept this version of FFmpeg:

 3.1.
 Install Build Dependencies: